jtsiomb/goat3d/README.md

  - *ass2goat*, a universal 3D asset conversion utility based on the excellent assimp library, from a huge number of 3D file formats to the goat3d file format.
+ - *goatinfo*, a command-line tool for inspecting the contents of goat3d files.
  - *goatview*, a 3D scene and animation preview tool, based on OpenGL and Qt.
  - *goatprim*, a procedural 3D model (primitive) generator for quick testing.